Łomża: Early history

+Late modern period

 As a result of the Partitions of Poland Łomża was annexed by Prussia in 1795.
 In 1807 it was included in the short-lived Polish Duchy of Warsaw, within which it was the seat of the Łomża Department.
 In 1815 Łomża became part of Congress Poland, which was forcibly integrated into the Russian Empire over the course of the 19th century.
 After the Russian massacres of Polish protesters in Warsaw in 1861, Polish demonstrations took place in Łomża, at which even romantic poet Władysław Syrokomla gave a public speech, however, they ended in October 1861 when the Russians imposed martial law.
 Afterwards the Polish resistance began preparations for an uprising.
 In 1863 the January Uprising broke out and many local Poles joined it.
 In July 1863, the Russians carried out a massacre of 50 unarmed young Poles in the nearby forest in Wygoda, mainly students of local schools, who joined the uprising.
 The victims were tortured and murdered in gruesome ways: some had their eyes gouged out, bones broken, or insides torn out before they died.
+On 15 October a Russian imperial decree declared that it had annexed the Districts of Łomża and Augustów and that they would henceforth be incorporated provinces of the Russian Empire.
 From November 1863, the Russians carried out mass arrests and confiscations of Polish property, and many insurgents escaped from the country.
 Russians deported hundreds of Poles from the county to Katorga to Siberia, and Łomża was one of the sites of Russian executions of Polish insurgents.
 At the place of the executions, Poles put up crosses several times, and the Russians removed them.

 During World War I, the Russian administration was evacuated in June 1915, and the city was occupied by Germany from August 1915 until 1918.
 In 1916 the Poles finally erected a still preserved monument at the site of the Russian executions of Polish insurgents.
 In 1916–1917, the Polish Legions were stationed in the city.
 In 1917–1918, Łomża was the location of a German internment camp for soldiers of the Polish Legions.
 In November 1918, Poland regained independence, and the occupying German forces opened fire on Poles who tried to liberate the city, but it was still reintegrated with the reborn Polish state.

-During the Polish-Soviet War of 1919–1921, the city was attacked by the Russians on July 29, 1920, and then it was defended by the Poles for a week. Łomża was directly in the path of the Russian army's catastrophic retreat following its defeat at the Battle of Warsaw.
-On August 15, 1920, the Soviet General August Kork of the 15th Army mounted an unsuccessful defence of the town against the Polish Fourth Army of General Leonard Skierski, before continuing its retreat eastward under pressure from the Polish forces.
+During the Polish-Soviet War of 1919–1921, the city was attacked by the Russians on 29 July 1920.
+On 4 August the Russian military took Łomża.
+Polish forces defended the city until 15 August, when Polish Fourth Army of General Leonard Skierski attacked the 15th Army, led by Soviet General August Kork.
+The Polish army successfully took back control of Łomża from Russian forces.
+The Russian army retreated eastward under pressure from the Polish forces.